Automattic/wp-calypso/apps/editing-toolkit/editing-toolkit-plugin/readme.txt

 == Description ==

-This plugin comes with a custom block to display a list of your most recent blog posts, as well as a template selector to give you a head start on creating new pages for your site.
-It also provides a way to change your font settings globally from the page editor.
+This plugin is experimental.
+You're welcome to try it, just be aware that it is only designed to work on the WordPress.com environment and could break after an update.

 == Installation ==